Foreword

 It’s another way of looking at the problem: no more writing boilerplate, no more fear of potential injections due to human error.

-You can find a more complete example on the SQLC Playground.
+You can find a more complete example on the sqlc Playground.

 Writing SQL is cool.

-has been transformed into SELECT id, email, bio
+You’ll notice that the SELECT * has been transformed into SELECT id, email, bio in the generated code.

-with an explicit list of columns to guarantee the stability of the generated code, optimize performance and avoid errors linked to schema changes.
+Indeed, sqlc replaces SELECT * with an explicit list of columns to guarantee the stability of the generated code, optimize performance and avoid errors linked to schema changes.

-You’ll then notice that the comparison between the use of functions provided by an ORM and those generated by SQLC is quite similar.
+You’ll then notice that the comparison between the use of functions provided by an ORM and those generated by sqlc is quite similar.

 GORM